YeganeGholipour/Final-Year-Color-Detection-Project/README.md

 # Final Year Color Detection Project with Dynamixel Servo Motor Arm

 > This repository was lightly refactored post-graduation for clarity and reviewability.
+[A small demo is also available.](https://drive.google.com/file/d/1eblGZLh1A_bV4Z27S_dvf0vVbvUY3waq/view?usp=drive_link)

 ## Abstract